Exceptions

 Allocation Check

-The allocation check ensures, when a task is about to be created, that its master has not been completed or the finalization has not been started.
+The allocation check ensures, when a task is about to be created, that its master has not been completed.
+Also, it ensures that the finalization has not started.

 This is an example adapted from AI-00280: